hundredrabbits/thebook/north_pacific_logbook.md

 A ship called "Cosco America" passes south of us, I resist the urge to radio in to ask for Clif Bars, nutritional yeast and olives.
 "You want us to fill your boat with olives?"
 To which we say.
 "Buried in kalamatas yes that's right."

 ##### 1500
 We eat the last of the cornmeal with kimchi and soybeans.
 I will miss eating this.
 Devine prepares it so well!
-We heave to to eat it in bed, sharing our "1250 nm to Vancouver Island" can of Yebisu beer!
+We heave to to eat it in bed, sharing our "2,315 km (1250 nm) to Vancouver Island" can of Yebisu beer!

 ##### 2100
 Calm night, not too cold out there as there is neither rain nor fog.
 Dolphins startled me in the night as I sat outside on watch.
 Day dolphins are a gift, night dolphins are scary, as I cannot see them.
 All I hear is a sudden: "SPLUH!" sound as they surface, a sound which I am never ready for.